Wahiba Sands, Oman: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types G. It's important that you get the necessary type.
-Many adapters currently being sold are just plugs and require your devices to adjust the voltage themselves.
-If your devices can't do that they could burn up.
-This one should work in most places.
+A plug adapter that supports outlet types G. Take care to choose the correct kind.
+A lot of adapters currently available are just plug changers and expect your devices to adjust the voltage themselves.
+If your devices can't do that they could get fried.
+This one should be appropriate for most places.

 A portable power bank, like this one